 The waters surrounding the islands of Azores are kept warm by the Gulf Stream.
 The best month for swimming is August, when the ocean is the warmest.

-Average high temperatures from July through October are in the mid-70s Fahrenheit, and they rarely dip below 50 degrees, even during the coldest months (December through March).
-With an overall average yearly high temperature of 67 degrees, and an average low temperature of about 58 degrees, you probably won't need your parka while on the Azores islands.
+Average high temperatures from July through October are in the 16ºC and 22ºC, and they rarely dip below 10ºC, even during the coldest months (December through March).
+With an overall average yearly high temperature of 24ºC - 28ºC, and an average low temperature of about 20.5ºC, you probably won't need your parka while on the Azores islands.

 The Azores Islands are surrounded on all sides by the mighty Atlantic Ocean, so rainfall is fairly frequent there.
 No matter when you visit, you'd be wise to pack a rain jacket, just in case.
-The least rainy month on the islands has historically been July, when average monthly rainfall is just over an inch.
-June comes in second in terms of average sunny days, and typically receives just under two inches of precipitation.
-The wettest months are, in order, December, with 5.4 inches average rainfall; November, with just over 5 inches; October; January; and February.
+The least rainy month on the islands has historically been July, when average monthly rainfall is just over 27mm.
+June comes in second in terms of average sunny days, and typically receives just under 50mm of precipitation.
+The wettest months are, in order, December, with 137mm average rainfall; November, with just over 127mm and October, January, and February.

-Also, bear in mind that if it's raining on one side of the island you're on, it may be perfectly sunny on the other side.
-Consider escaping the drizzle by hopping in your rental car, and taking a short drive.
-Our tips on Driving in the Azores page is a great place to start.
+Also, remember that if it's raining on one side of the island you're on, it can be perfectly sunny on the other side.
+Consider escaping the rain by getting into your rental car by taking a short drive in another direction.
+See our Driving Tips in the Azores for an excellent and perfect vacation trip.

 There really isn't a bad time to take a trip to the Azores.
 Summer is perfect for spending your days on the beach, SCUBA diving, and whale watching.
 The spring is when all the azaleas are in full bloom, and the air is filled with a truly wonderful fragrance.
 The autumn and winter months are slightly cooler than the summer months, but not by much.
 True, you'll experience more rainy days, but you'll also get plenty of sun, and your visit may feel a bit more authentic for the lack of other visitors.
 Whenever you choose to visit, Azores is truly a paradise any time of the year.